Arlington Park: Racetrack closure

+Chicago Bears ownership

 In June 2021, the Chicago Bears announced they had submitted a bid to purchase the land for a potential new stadium to replace their longtime home of Soldier Field (where they have played since 1971).
-Later in June 2021, the Village of Arlington Heights formally approved overlay zoning district for a large-scale football stadium at the site.
+Later that month, the Village of Arlington Heights formally approved an overlay zoning district for a large-scale football stadium at the site.

-The last race was held on September 25, 2021 with a 9 race event.
+The last race was held on September 25, 2021, with a 9-race event.
 The winner of the final race held at Arlington (which was named "The Luxembourg" after the winner of the first race at the track), was Sister Ruler.
-The final day was capped off with a showing of a documentary on the fire at the track and a fireworks show.
+The final day was capped off with a showing of a documentary on the 1985 fire at the track and a fireworks show.

-On September 29, 2021 the Chicago Bears announced they would purchase the property for $197.2 million.
+On September 29, 2021, the Bears announced they would purchase the property for $197.2 million.
 If a stadium is approved and built, it would be the second horse racing course to be replaced with an NFL venue in recent years, as Inglewood, California's Hollywood Park (once owned by CDI) was replaced by SoFi Stadium, the home of the Los Angeles Chargers and Los Angeles Rams.
-On October 27, 2021 the Bears confirmed that they are not pursuing horse racing but had no further details on their plans for the property.

-On March 16, 2022, the Chicago Bears announced that they have selected MANICA Architecture to help plan the new NFL stadium.
+On October 27, 2021, the Chicago Bears confirmed that they were not pursuing horse racing but had no further details on their plans for the property.
+On March 16, 2022, the Bears announced that they had selected MANICA Architecture to help plan the new NFL stadium.

-The Chicago Bears completed the purchase in February of 2023.
+The Bears completed the purchase in February 2023.
+On May 30, 2023, it started demolition of the interior of the main grandstand, offices, and jockey facilities in preparation for their new stadium.
+Demolition of the grandstand was completed on September 26, 2023.

+On March 11, 2024, Chicago Bears President and CEO Kevin Warren announced that the team had decided to commit $2 billion to build a new stadium in Chicago, leaving the future of the Arlington property uncertain.
+The Bears had run into issues concerning the value of the Arlington land, which had been contested by the local school districts in Arlington Heights.
+Despite this, the village of Arlington Heights offered a tax reduction in attempt to lure the team to build new stadium in village.
+In November, the team and the city reached a tentative agreement over the tax dispute.

+In March 2025 the Bears submitted traffic and financial studies for Arlington Heights stadium site.
+In September 2025, the Bears confirmed that their new stadium is planned for Arlington Heights.

 Physical attributes

-The track had a one-mile and one-eighth dirt oval and a one-mile turf oval.
+The track had a one-mile and one-eighth dirt oval (prior to its replacement with the synthetic Polytrack in 2007) and a one-mile turf oval.
 There was stabling on the backstretch for over 2,000 horses.

-Arlington replaced its dirt course with a synthetic track prior to the opening of the 2007 season.